-In the present work we propose, in the same line of those and other works [4], a structural study of granular packing but using tools specifically developed in the frame of complex networks.
-As will be explained later we define for each packing a network of contacts, see FIG. 1, which topological properties are studied afterwards.
+In the present work we propose, in the same line of those and other works [Ostojic et al., 2006], a structural study of granular packing but using tools specifically developed in the frame of complex networks.
+As will be explained later we define for each packing a network of contacts, see Fig. 1, of which the topological properties are studied afterwards.

 The contact topology of a granular packing can be studied as a graph where particles are nodes and the interacting force pairs edges.
 This approach has important advantages.
-For one hand, it is a quantitative tool as are not other ideas proposed in the granular community, namely, that of "force chains" [5]; it is an abstract point of view that allows to reach very primitive concepts such as connectivity over which to elaborate more complex definitions; and, finally, the field of complex networks provides us with a great amount of concepts and algorithms among which we can chose the most suitable for our proposes of characterization.
+On the one hand, it is a quantitative tool as are not other ideas proposed in the granular community, namely, "force chains" [Peters et al., 2005]; it is an abstract point of view that allows to reach very primitive concepts such as connectivity over which to elaborate more complex definitions; and, finally, the field of complex networks provides us with a great amount of concepts and algorithms among which we can choose the most suitable for our proposes of characterization.

-The remainder of this work is structured as follows: in section 2 we explain the numerical method used and the protocol followed to obtain the samples that we study.
-In section 3 the topological properties analyzed are defined and results presented for several different conditions.
-Finally, in section 4 we summaries our results and draw some conclusions.
+The remainder of this work is structured as follows: in Sec.
+2 we explain the numerical method used and the protocol followed to obtain the samples that we study.
+In Sec.
+3, the topological properties analyzed are defined and the results are presented for several different conditions.
+Finally, in Sec.
+4 we summarize our results and draw some conclusions.